acherrera/public_cookbook/python/README.md

 ## Black

-Formatted.
+Formatting.
 Use it.
 It is amazing. `pip install black`

 ```
     # Check and then reformat